Introduction to the Gluten-Free, Casein-Free, Soy-Free Diet

 - Try to keep sugar to a minimum.

-- Food coloring and food additives should be avoided as well.
-They are not food - they are chemicals that are known to cause behavioral and health issues.
+- Avoid food coloring and food additives as well.
+They are not food.
+In other words, they are chemicals.
+Additionally, food coloring and additives can cause behavioral and health issues.

 - Keep a journal.
 It can be a video journal, a written journal, or even an app on your phone.
 Keep track of: